TimSchneider42/easywake/README.md

 ```bash
 ./easywake [MAC ADDRESS] [IP ADDRESS]
 ```
 where you replace [MAC ADDRESS] and [IP ADDRESS] with the MAC address and IP address of the machine you want to wake up.
+You can obtain this information by running `ip addr`.
 For example:

 ```bash
 ./easywake DE:AD:00:BE:EF:42 192.168.0.42